milenakos/cat-bot/README.md

    `pip install -r requirements.txt`

-3. You will need to all emojis you want to Discord's App Emoji in the Dev Portal.
+3. You will need to add all emojis you want to Discord's App Emoji in the Dev Portal.

    If they aren't found there, they will be replaced with a placeholder.